nyorain/vil/docs/design.md

   has multiple bind commands) and, as it turns out, allocating memory in __EVERY SINGLE ONE OF THEM__ is a bad idea.
 Also, games record command buffers in every frame, in practice.

+EDIT: nevermind, most of the performance problems came from locking the mutex too long when rendering ui